Abu-al-Hun/Quran-Radio/README.md

 ---

-Thank you for being a part of Wick!
+Thank you for being a part of Skoda Team!